-Do you own fewer than 20 acres in Ag or Timber?
-Have you been told you do not qualify for Wildlife Management because you have fewer than 20 acres?
+Do you own fewer than 20 acres in ag or timber?
+Have you been told you do not qualify for wildlife because you have fewer than 20 acres?
 Don’t give up so soon.
-Keep reading and we’ll explain why the Wildlife Management valuation may be right for you, and why you do actually qualify.
+Keep reading and we’ll explain why the wildlife management valuation may be right for you, and why you do actually qualify.

-Wildlife Management Minimum Acreage in the Tax Code
+Wildlife Management Valuation Minimum Acreage in the Tax Code

 The paragraph that outlines whether a minimum acreage applies is 9.2005(b), which states:

 (b) If the number of acres in the tract of land is equal to or greater than the number of acres in the tract of land on January 1 of the preceding tax year, the tract of land is not subject to the wildlife use requirement.

 This means that any wildlife management valuation property is exempt from the minimum acreage requirement as long as the property is not reduced in size in the previous tax year.
 If your property was one size when you paid property taxes on it a year ago, and it is still that size when you apply for wildlife, then minimum acreage (i.e. wildlife use requirements) does not apply.
 Your property qualifies for wildlife.

 Both the Texas Parks and Wildlife Department (TPWD) and Texas Agrilife Extension also have publications that explain these rules: